 Greenup is a very small city located in the state of Kentucky.
 With a population of 1,157 people and two constituent neighborhoods, Greenup is the 242nd largest community in Kentucky.
-Much of the housing stock in Greenup was built prior to World War II, making it one of the older and more historic cities in the country.
+Greenup has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Greenup isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greenup are a mix of both white- and blue-collar jobs.
 Overall, Greenup is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Greenup who work in teaching (13.52%), office and administrative support (10.71%), and sales jobs (9.18%).
+There are especially a lot of people living in Greenup who work in teaching (14.59%), healthcare (10.27%), and sales jobs (10.00%).

-Overall, Greenup’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Greenup’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Greenup does not have a public transit system used by locals to get to and from work.
+Greenup is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Greenup are slightly less educated than the national average of 21.84% for the average city or town: 16.80% of adults in Greenup have a bachelor's degree or advanced degree
+The percentage of adults in Greenup who are college-educated is close to the national average for all communities of 21.84%: 17.15% of the adults in Greenup have a bachelor's degree or advanced degree.

 The most common language spoken in Greenup is English.
 Other important languages spoken here include Spanish and African languages.